oscal-compass/community/GOVERNANCE.md

 ### Terms and Election Cycles

 Oversight committee members are elected to serve a two year term.
-Members can serve upto two consecutive terms (max.
+Members can serve up to two consecutive terms (max.
 4 years) after which they must leave for at least one term before being eligible for oversight committee again.
 Bootstrap and terms that result in equal to or less than one year served are exempt.

 Elections are held annually and are scheduled such that roughly half of the seats come up for re-election each year for purposes of continuity.
 The exact number of seats alternates between 3 and 4.